NathanBanes/NathanBanes/README.md

 # ⭐About Me:

-My name is Nathan and I attend the University of Maryland studing Information Science on the Data Science track.
+Hey, my name is Nathan and I attend the University of Maryland studing Information Science on the Data Science track.
 I am passionate about Software Engineering, Software Developement, AI, and Machine Learning!

 ---